Be a Responsible Tourist in Thailand: 10 Things You Need To Know

 Corals and shells are so beautiful!

-But please, leave them on the beach or in the sea for other people and animals to enjoy instead of taking them with you.
+First of all, it’s a good idea to leave them on the beach or in the sea for other people and animals to enjoy instead of taking them with you.

 It’s strictly prohibited to bring corals and seashells onboard departing planes from some airports in Thailand, like Krabi and Chiang Mai.